top of page

 At Geofem, we use Interferometric Synthetic Aperture Radar (InSAR) and other remote sensing techniques to monitor these indicators.

-• Ground Displacement: InSAR measures surface movements as small as a few millimetres, detecting early signs of slope stability.
+• Ground Displacement: High resolution InSAR measures surface movements as small as a few millimetres, detecting early signs of slope stability.

 • Soil Moisture Levels: By analysing satellite-derived soil moisture data, we identify areas at risk of water-induced landslides.